jesconstantine/openmass/README.md

 ## Troubleshooting

+### DNS could not be found

 If, on browsing to `http://mass.local`, you get the following error:
 > mass.local’s server DNS address could not be found.

 Then `vagrant up` may have failed half way through.
 When this happens, the `vagrant-hostmanager` plugin does not add the hostname to `/etc/hosts`.
 Try halting and re-upping the machine: `vagrant halt && vagrant up`.
 Reload is not sufficient to trigger updating the hosts file.

+### Could not build, phing error

+If you try to build the site and get a phing saying the Drupal site could not be built, but you were recently building it successfully, you may need to run `composer install`.
+If you switch branches and the new branch has a composer dependency that you don't have installed on your branch, phing complains loudly.